RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Services.md

 });
 ```

+**The flow here is:**
+1. You call the service method with a request message and provide a callback
+2. ProtoBuf.js validates the request message type.
+If it's an error, the callback is called (goto 7).
+3. Your RPC implementation is called with the method name, the request message and the callback.
+4. Your RPC implementation sends out the request and gathers a response.
+5. Your RPC implementation calls the callback provided to it with the error if any or null and response message.
+6. ProtoBuf.js validates the response message type.
+If it's an error, the callback is called with it.
+7. The initially provided callback is called with the error if any or null and the response message.

 Additionally, all defined options are available as the `$options` property on the service class and instance as well as the static and instance methods.

 **Troubleshooting:** Keep in mind that protobuf is a binary protocol and thus its data is likely to be corrupted if it is carelessly converted to a string or vice-versa.
 If possible, use features like binaryType="arraybuffer" as available with WebSockets or, if nothing like that is available, make sure to encode the binary data to base64 prior to transmission and properly decode it on receival.